Gunmen kidnap farmer in Ekiti, police begin manhunt

 A farmer, Isaac Agbanigo, has been abducted by suspected gunmen in Ikere-Ekiti, Ikere Local Government Area of Ekiti State.

-Agabnigo was said to have been abducted in the presence of his family members while returning home from his farm at Ajengbede, along Ikere-Ise Road around 4pm on Saturday.
+Agbanigo was said to have been abducted in the presence of his family members while returning home from his farm at Ajengbede, along Ikere-Ise Road, around 4pm, on Saturday.

-Upon receiving the information, the police were said to have begun investigation into the matter to fast track quick rescue of the man from captivity.
+Upon receiving the information, the police were said to have begun investigation into the matter to fast track quick rescue of the man.

-The Police Public Relations Officer, Ekiti command, Sunday Abutu, in a statement on Sunday, said the victim’s wife told the police that herself, her husband and their children were about entering their vehicle to return home after finishing their farm work, when they were accosted by seven masked heavily armed men.
+The Police Public Relations Officer, Ekiti Command, Sunday Abutu, in a statement, yesterday, said the victim’s wife told the police that herself, her husband and their children were about entering their vehicle to return home, after finishing their farm work, when they were accosted by seven masked-heavily armed men.

 Abutu said the woman recounted that the kidnappers immediately ordered them to lie face down or risk being shot.

-According to Mrs Agbanigo, “after the suspects asked us series of questions, they escorted her and her children to the main road but took her husband away to an unknown destination.
+Mrs Agbanigo said after the suspects asked them questions, they escorted her and her children to the main road, but took her husband away to an unknown destination.

-“My husband’s family members have been in dispute over the same farm with a lot of threats before the incident happened hence, she suspects that the other side of the family must be behind the abduction of her husband, as the abductors were all speaking Ikere dialect”, the statement said.
+“Her husband’s family members have been in dispute over the same farm with a lot of threats before the incident happened, hence, she suspects that the other side of the family must be behind the abduction of her husband, as the abductors were all speaking Ikere dialect,” the statement said.

 Abutu said the police have commenced a serious manhunt and investigation to unravel the identities and apprehend those behind the abduction of Mr. Agbanigo.

-“Upon receipt of the information, a combined team of Police Personnel from Ikere Area Command and Ilupeju-Ikere Divisional Police Headquarters mobilized to the scene where they met only the wife and the children of the victim.
+“Upon receipt of the information, a combined team of police personnel from Ikere Area Command and Ilupeju-Ikere Divisional Police Headquarters mobilised to the scene where they met only the wife and the children of the victim.

 “Meanwhile, the Command has invited three persons for interrogation and further investigation.”